 A classic old route visiting the 15 trig points originally included on the Harvey Mountain Map - Peak District - Northern half, as used in the Karrimor International Mountain Marathon 1984.
 To be completed in 15 hours, starting at the Sportsman, but has also been started 'on the other side of the Pennines'.
 The trigs are Rod Moor, Emlin, Back Tor, Margery Hill, Outer Edge, Alport, Shelf Moor, Cock Hill, Harry Hut, Sandy Heys, Kinder Low, Brown Knoll, Blackden, Win Hill, High Neb.
 Was a very competitive event at one time and certificates given for early completions.

 Stuart Walker set a new record of 9hrs 57 mins in November 2013, prior to that Andy Harmer held the record for fastest Dark Peak completion of 10hr 04min, set in 1987, though Simon Bourne snuck in just under 10 hours in 2011.

 A variation of the 15 this time all the White Peak trigs shown on the Harvey Mountain Map - Peak District - Southern Half but not included above.
 Big Moor, High Rake, Wardlow Hay Cop, Edgerake Mine Wheston, Bole Hill, Townend Farm Buxton, Cop Mine, Man Tor, Durham Edge, Sir William Hill, Stannage Edge South.
 This time in 11 hours.
 Needs more planning as water and access can be troublesome.

-This has been done but only maybe once by Pete Simpson in 1991.
+This has been done but only maybe once (not true any more) by Pete Simpson in 1991 in a time of 23:48.
 A challenge there if there ever was one?

 The Bradfield Boundary